-- Noncitizens that claim eligible immigration status also must present the applicable USCIS document.
-Acceptable USCIS documents are listed below. - Form I-551 Alien Registration Receipt Card (for permanent resident aliens) - Form I-94 Arrival-Departure Record annotated with one of the following: - "Admitted as a Refugee Pursuant to Section 207" - "Section 208" or "Asylum" - "Section 243(h)" or "Deportation stayed by Attorney General" - "Paroled Pursuant to Section 221 (d)(5) of the USCIS"
+• Noncitizens that claim eligible immigration status also must present the applicable USCIS document.
+Acceptable USCIS documents are listed below.

-- Form I-94 Arrival-Departure Record with no annotation accompanied by: - A final court decision granting asylum (but only if no appeal is taken); - A letter from a USCIS asylum officer granting asylum (if application is filed on or after 10/1/90) or from a USCIS district director granting asylum (application filed before 10/1/90); - A court decision granting withholding of deportation; or - A letter from an asylum officer granting withholding or deportation (if application filed on or after 10/1/90). - Form I-688 Temporary Resident Card annotated "Section 245A" or Section 210".
+· · · · · · · · · · · · · · · · · · · Form I-551 Alien Registration Receipt Card (for permanent resident aliens) Form I-94 Arrival-Departure Record ard (for permanent resident aliens) no annotation accompanied by: annotated with one of the following: "Admitted as a Refugee Pursuant to Section 207" "Section 208" or "Asylum" "Section 243(h)" or "Deportation stayed by Attorney General" (but only if no appeal is taken); A letter from a USCIS asylum officer granting asylum (if application is filed on or after 10/1/90) or from a USCIS district director granting asylum (application filed before 10/1/90); A court decision granting withholding of deportation: or "Paroled Pursuant to Section 221 (d)(5) of the USCIS" of deportation; or A letter from an asylum officer granting withholding or deportation (if application filed on or after 10/1/90).
+Form I-688 Temporary Resident Card annotated "Section 245A" or Section 210".
 Form I-688B Employment Authorization Card annotated "Provision of Law 274a.
-12(11)" or "Provision of Law 274a.12".

-- A receipt issued by the USCIS indicating that an application for issuance of a replacement document in one of the above listed categories has been made and the applicant's entitlement to the document has been verified; or - Other acceptable evidence.
-If other documents are determined by the USCIS to constitute acceptable evidence of eligible immigration status, they will be announced by notice published in the Federal Register
+12(11)" or "Provision of Law 274a.12". • A receipt issued by the USCIS indicating that an application for issuance of a replacement document in one of the above listed categories has been made and the applicant's entitlement to the document has been verified; or • Other acceptable evidence.
+If other documents are determined by the USCIS to constitute

+• Other acceptable evidence.
+If other documents are determined by the USCIS to constitue acceptable evidence of eligible immigration status, they will be announced by notice published in the Federal Register